Hurricane Nana (2020)

 Hurricane Nana was a small, short-lived tropical cyclone that caused relatively minor damage in Belize and Mexico in early September 2020.
-The sixteenth tropical cyclone, fourteenth named storm, and the fifth hurricane of the record-breaking 2020 Atlantic hurricane season, Nana originated from a tropical wave that moved off the coast of West Africa on August 23.
+The sixteenth tropical cyclone, fourteenth named storm, and fifth hurricane of the record-breaking 2020 Atlantic hurricane season, Nana originated from a tropical wave that moved off the coast of West Africa on August 23.
 The system progressed westward with little development for the next week before crossing into the Caribbean Sea.
 The wave gradually developed organized convection and a defined surface low on September 1, signifying the formation of Tropical Storm Nana as it approached Jamaica.
 Persistent wind shear stifled development of the storm, though following repeated bursts of deep convection, it intensified into a minimal hurricane on September 3.
 Nana attained peak winds of 75 mph and a minimum pressure of 994 mbar shortly before striking Belize.
 Once onshore, the hurricane rapidly degraded and its surface low dissipated over Guatemala on September 4.
 The mid-level remnants of Nana later reorganized over the Gulf of Tehuantepec and became Tropical Storm Julio.

 Throughout the Caribbean, Nana produced gusty winds and heavy rainfall in several nations.
 Damage was largely limited to flooding and landslides, with the most significant effects being felt in Belize and Mexico.
 More than 2,500 homes were flooded or otherwise damaged between the two nations.
 Belize also experienced significant agricultural damage.
 Collectively, economic losses in Central America and Mexico exceeded US$20 million as a result of the hurricane; however, no fatalities were reported.